xuhongzuo/DeepOD/README.rst

 DeepOD includes twelve deep outlier detection / anomaly detection algorithms (in unsupervised/weakly-supervised paradigm) for now.
 More baseline algorithms will be included later.

-We are working on a new feature -- by simply sett
+We are working on a new feature -- by simply setting a few parameters, different deep anomaly detection models can not only handle tabular data but time series data.
+You may find that we have finished some attempts on partial models like Deep SVDD, DevNet, and DIF.
+We also want to implement several network structure, so as to processing more data types like graphs and images by simply plugging in corresponding network architecture.

 Installation